The House System

 These are tight communities, evolving each year with the new students aligned with the group.
 Allegiance runs deep, to the House and ultimately the school at large, as a source for life-long identification.

 Leadership is rewarded through Prefect positions.
-Houses are led by three Prefects – two Seniors and one Junior) – who lead by example and enforce school rules in compliance with the school Honor Code.
-One Head Prefect is elected to become the student body leader.
+Houses are led by students who lead by example and support the school Honor Code.